 South Africa's flora exhibits a high level of endemism, and many of these regionally unique species are threatened.
 The vulnerability results from the strict locality expressed by these plants.
 Also, due to the country’s fast-growing economy, clearing of forests to create land for agriculture and human settlements poses a threat to the habitat of these native plants.
-For example, IUCN describes the Kleinaalwyn aloe plant as a vulnerable species due to the massive loss of habitat.
-The red root was once widely spread throughout South Africa, but today only small populations grow naturally in the Cape Province.
-Another native plant is the Natal plum with its orange scented flowers and fruits that taste like cranberries.
-The solar fire is a herbaceous plant that gives Niewwoudtville a beautiful display during its flowering season.
+Here are an example of some South African plants.

 Some Notable Native Plants Of South Africa